- The Source Code Manager

 If the element is already checked out, the developer can ask the person who performed the check-out to check the element back in (via the messaging software).

 To benefit from the modifications performed, the other developers must synchronize their local project with the reference project (found in the repository).

-The source code of your applications is essential.
+The sources of your applications are essential.

-This source code must be handled with great care!
+These sources must be handled with great care!

 - Use the Source Code Manager (SCM) in Client/Server mode.

 - The hard disks may encounter physical problems: use a RAID I system on your server (several disks that store the same information)

 - Use a UPS to protect the power supply of your server.